 Prevention education programming and in-service training

-What to expect when you call Anyone can call New Hampshire's Domestic Violence Hotline at any time.
-When someone calls the statewide hotlines, they will often first talk with a crisis center's answering service.
+What to expect when you call Anyone can call the statewide helpline at any time.
+When someone calls, they will often first talk with a crisis centers' answering service.
 The answering service will take the caller's first name and number and have an advocate from the crisis center in her or his area call them back.
 Generally, these calls are returned in about 5 minutes.
 Crisis center advocates are there to provide support and information.
 They can help survivors or concerned friends or family with things like safety planning or finding shelter, support groups, financial, medical, legal or social service resources.
 Many callers may just want someone caring to talk with who will listen and believe them.
 Advocates will share options and never pressure survivors to do anything they do not want to do.

 NH's 24-hour Domestic and Sexual Violence Helpline: